 Services that are not associated with finding a job or providing information about jobs may be provided for a fee.
 For example, an employment agency may charge a fee for providing other services such as teaching interviewing skills or helping prepare resumes.
 The person looking for a job cannot be required to use these services.

 In the course of her job search, Sandy is charged $35 to have an application for employment put on file with a company.
 This contravenes section 10.

-Sam goes to an employment agency for assistance in helping him find a job.
-He asks if they can help him prepare a better resume.
+A job searcher goes to an employment agency for assistance in helping them find a job.
+The job searcher asks if the employment agency can help them prepare a better resume.
 They say they can, but that they charge a fee.
 This is permissible under the Act.
-It would not be allowed if the Agency made it a condition of assisting Sam to find a job.
+It would not be allowed if the Agency made it a condition of assisting the job searcher to find a job.